Solariella cincta

 Solariella cincta is a species of sea snail, a marine gastropod mollusk in the family Solariellidae.

-Description

 Distribution

 This species can be found in the Northern Atlantic and off the coasts of West Africa.
 In the past, during the Late Pliocene, it had a wider distribution and occurred as well in the Mediterranean as off the coast of present Spain and Portugal.